Upcoming Workshops, Educational Opportunities and Events

+Free event.
 Space is limited.
 Pre-registration is required.

-Click here for more information or to register:
+Click here to register:

-SOCIETY ACT TRANSITION 2016-18
+SOCIETY ACT TRANSITION - Info

 Are you involved with a Non Profit society, or know someone who is?

 The new Societies Act, which governs registered non-profit societies in British Columbia, came into effect on November 28, 2016.
 The new act includes a number of updates to allow for more flexibility in how societies operate, while still protecting the public interest.
-The act allows for a two-year transition period for registered non-profit societies in BC to become compliant.
+The act allowed for a two-year transition period for registered non-profit societies in BC to become compliant.